ansariparvej/CODSOFT_Data_Science_Virtual_Internship/README.md

 ## Task_3.
 IRIS Flower Classification (Done)

-Description: The Iris Flower Classification project is a classic machine learning task.
+Description: The IRIS Flower Classification project is a classic machine learning task.
 It involves using the Iris dataset to classify iris flowers into different species based on their sepal and petal measurements.

 ## Task_4.
 Sales Prediction using Python (Done)